 If one wishes to truly reduce the effects of climate change, it would seem logical to me that we curb CO2 emissions by actually using economics intelligently: for example, by following sound economic analyses and relying on market-based solutions.
 It will certainly be a lot more effective than distributing pamphlets.

 VW: Curb the corporations, especially the extractive industries and agribusiness.

 SC: I reiterate that Westwood is part of the world’s second-largest business after agriculture–fashion.
-If she truly wanted to ‘curb the corporations’, she would simply fold up what she’s doing and move into philanthropy, for example.
-Or at the very least, curb her own business’s environmental damage, production, and energy consumption, but there is no evidence she’s done this.
+If she truly wanted to ‘curb the corporations’, she would simply fold up what she’s doing and move fully into philanthropy, for example.
+Or at the very least, she could aim to curb her own business’s environmental damage, production, and energy consumption, but there is no evidence she’s done this in any way.
 I see this as a lot of talk, with very little action!

 It seems to me she’s using this Climate Change Charter as more of a marketing tool than anything.
 There’s no logic behind anything she seems to be saying here.

 VW: If we want to have a sound economy, we have to have a sound environment.
 What’s good for the planet is good for the economy; what’s bad for the planet is bad for the economy.